RWS/studio-api-docs/apiconcepts/verification/implement_the_verification_logic.md

-This line is what makes the plug-in be listed under Verification in the Options or in the Project (Template) Settings dialog box of SDL Trados Studio 2017.
+This line is what makes the plug-in be listed under Verification in the Options or in the Project (Template) Settings dialog box of Trados Studio 2017.
 This class needs to implement the interfaces listed below:

 * IGlobalVerifier